jameslieu/jameslieu.github.io/_posts/2020-06-07-improve-retention-rate-when-learning.md

 ---
 layout: post
-title: "How To Improve Retention Rate When Learning"
+title: "Improve Retention Rate When Learning"
 categories: Self-Improvement
 excerpt: I struggle to remember much of conversations I've had, places I've visited or content I've read.
 My ability to retain information is extremely poor and so I need to figure out a way to improve my retention rate.
 ---